great release, selective inhibition

 The Journey

-Cannabis-assisted psychotherapy isn’t about cannabis itself.
+Cannabis-assisted somatic work isn’t about cannabis itself.
 It’s about working with the body and nervous system in a way that allows stress, tension, and unfinished responses to finally resolve—when the right conditions of safety, guidance, and presence are in place.

-Cannabis-assisted psychotherapy is a guided, intention-based therapeutic process that uses cannabis as a supportive tool—not as the treatment itself.
+Cannabis-assisted somatic work is a guided, intention-based somatic process that uses cannabis as a supportive tool—not as the focus itself.
 Sessions are structured, contained, and grounded in somatic awareness, nervous system regulation, mindfulness, and integration between sessions.

 Rather than focusing primarily on analysis or insight, this work centers on how experience lives in the body.
 Stress, anxiety, and trauma don’t only exist as thoughts or memories; they are held in physiological patterns—muscle tension, breath restriction, hypervigilance, collapse, or chronic activation.